mycheryhr/azureSMTPwithOAuth/README.md

 - This is SMTP relay ONLY!
 (No IMAP/POP3 support)
 - This is not a full email server, it does not store emails, it only relays them to Office 365.
 - SMTP Encryption (StartTLS, TLS) **is not supported!** It is highly recommended run this service on the same machine as your SMTP client.
-And setup `listen_addr:127.0.0.1:XXX`
+And setup `listen_addr:127.0.0.1:XXX` Communication with office 365 is of course encrypted using HTTPS.

 ## Quick Step By Step Summary